National security & international affairs

 WAGE GINI

-National security & international affairs has a wage GINI of 0.299, which is less than than the national average of 0.478.
-In other words, wages are distributed more evenly in National security & international affairs (shown in red) in comparison to the national average for those wage buckets (shown in gray).
+National security & international affairs has a wage GINI of N/A, which is approximately the same than the national average of N/A. In other words, wages are distributed more evenly in National security & international affairs (shown in red) in comparison to the national average for those wage buckets (shown in gray).

 The graphic shows the distribution of average salaries by buckets for National security & international affairs Industry Group workers compared to the entire workforce in the country.